-We’re excited about and grateful for Joe’s participation in this interview, and think you’ll enjoy learning from his knowledge and insights.
-For more about Joe, please read his bio at the bottom of this article.
+We’re excited about and grateful for Joe’s participation in this interview, and think you’ll enjoy learning from his knowledge and insights about incident investigations.

 Incident Investigations: Tips from a Pro on What They Are, How to Perform Them, and Common Mistakes